Multidimensional cost geometry: Comparative Analysis Between the Two-Dimensional and Manifolds

 Passing to $x$-coordinates via $x=e^s$, $y=e^t$, these become

 These curves are defined for all $\lambda\in\mathbb{R}$ and are the images of affine geodesics on $M_t$ under the transformation $x=e^s$, $y=e^t$.
-Higher dimensional versions of $M_t$ will also have straight line geodesics in logarithmic coordinates with respect to the intrinsic affine connection.
+Higher-dimensional versions of $M_t$ will also have straight line geodesics in logarithmic coordinates with respect to the intrinsic affine connection.